ArielDomchik/ECS-NodeJS-MongoDB-Terraform/README.md

 ## Terraform Configuration

 The infrastructure for the application is defined using Terraform.
-The Terraform configuration in the `main.tf` file provisions the VPC, ECS cluster, EFS file system, security groups, and ECS service with task definition.
+The Terraform configuration in the `main.tf` file provisions the VPC and networking components, ECS cluster, EFS file system, security groups, IAM Roles ,and ECS service with task definition.

+## Destroying Resources

+To destroy the resources created by Terraform and remove all the infrastructure, -   Run the following command: `terraform destroy --auto-approve`
+Note: Destroying the resources will permanently delete all the infrastructure and data associated with the application.
+Proceed with caution.

 ----------